 Death of a loved one

 Illness or Injuries

-To you or anyone else experiencing distress (especially during this global pandemic), here are five helpful remedies to help combat distress.
+To you or anyone else experiencing distress (especially during this global pandemic), here are five simple things to do when you’re in distress.

 GO AHEAD, CRY IT OUT